TheeKingZa/Portfolio/README.md

     Hello everyone,

-    I'm Pule Mathikha, and I'm excited to introduce myself to this dynamic community.
+    I'm excited to introduce myself to this dynamic community.
     I am a passionate software engineer with a keen interest in the arts, particularly drawing and music.
 As a multifaceted individual, I bring a unique blend of creativity and technical expertise to any project.